-Course Number: FT232 Offered In: 9-12 Credits: 1 Level: On level Prerequisites: Technical Theatre I or permission of the instructor
+Course Number: FT232 Offered In: 9-12

+Prerequisites: Technical Theatre I or permission of the instructor

 Description: This course is designed to give students an opportunity to build on skills learned in Technical Theatre I. They will do individual studies in the areas of lighting, costume construction and design, set design and construction, sound, makeup, props, and publicity.
 Students enrolled in this course will be expected to complete additional work beyond the regular school day.
 Students are required to attend a live theatre performance during the school year.